IsHacker003/AdDroid_adware/README.md

 6. The adware gets activated only after the user reboots after installing the app

 ## Development status
-Currently in early development stage.
+Currently in alpha.
 WIP.
+APK can be downloaded from Releases section.

 ## Compiling
 The APK can be compiled normally using Android Studio.
 The app uses test ads, if you want to show real ads then replace the `AD_UNIT_ID` variable inside `MainActivity.kt` with your own interstitial ad unit ID. **Do not use the app for illegal purposes**.